cvlmtg/react-smart-select/README.md

   }
 ```

-* `value` is the current value (for single-mode selects) or the array of currently selected values (for multi-mode and toggle-mode select).
+* `value`: the current value (for single-mode selects) or the array of currently selected values (for multi-mode and toggle-mode select).
-* `selected` is the option the user just clicked.
+* `selected`: the option the user just clicked.
-* `options` is the list of the select's options.
+* `options`: the list of the select's options.

 ## Styling